Featured Image: Rocket Lab

 Rutherford is the first RP-1/LOx engine that uses electric motors and high-performance lithium polymer batteries to power its propellant pumps.
 These pumps are crucial components of the engine as they feed the propellants into the combustion chamber, where they ignite and produce thrust.
 However, the process of transporting liquid fuel and oxidizer into the chamber is not trivial.
 In a typical gas generator cycle engine, it requires additional fuel and complex turbomachinery just to drive those pumps.
 Rocket Lab decided to use battery technology instead, which allowed eliminating a lot of extra hardware without compromising the performance.

 Electron has optional third stages, also known as the Kick Stage, Photon, and deep-space version of Photon.
 The Kick Stage is powered by a single Curie engine that can produce 120 N of thrust.
 Like Rutherford, it was designed in-house and is fabricated by 3D printing.
-Apart from the engine, the Kick Stage consists of carbon composite tanks for propellant storage and 6 reaction control thrusters.
+Apart from the engine, the Kick Stage consists of carbon composite tanks for propellant storage and six reaction control thrusters.

 The Kick Stage in its standard configuration serves as in-space propulsion to deploy Rocket Lab’s customers’ payloads to their designated orbits.
 It has re-light capability, which means that the engine can re-ignite several times to send multiple payloads into different individual orbits.
-One example includes Electron 19th mission, They Go Up So Fast, launched in March earlier this year.
+One example includes Electron 19th mission, They Go Up So Fast, launched in March of 2021.
 The Curie engine was ignited to circularize the orbit, before deploying a payload to 550 km.
 Curie then re-lighted to lower the altitude to 450 km, and the remaining payloads were successfully deployed.
 For the There and Back Again mission, the kick stage was ignited once to circularize its orbit.